baptisteArnaud/rpi-k8s-cluster-devops/README.md

 From now on, every services deployed can follow these config patterns : 3 files -> deployment.yaml (pod specs), service.yaml (exposed service), ingress.yaml (routing and naming)

-Replace the following var with your config :
+Replace the following var with your config in `owncloud/deployment.yaml`:
 - `%HOST_CONFIG_DIR%`
 - `%HOST_DATA_DIR%`
 - `%MARIADB_ROOT_PASSWORD%`